CD-Kontent/rich-text-link-checker/README.md

 Currently there is no way for to stop a scan once begun.
 Refreshing or closing the browser tab will, of course, end the user interaction with the scan; but currently the server will continue processing the request.
 This is something of a "worst of both worlds" situation, as there is no way for the user to re-establish the connection and accessing the results of the server process.
 Ending the server processes when a client action should reasonably be expected to terminate the entire process a high-priority inclusion for future updates.
 This would also make possible the inclusion of an "End Scan" button for the user.

+- **Pagination Ellipses**

+Current pagination behaviour produces a navigation icon per page.
+This works admirably for moderate datasets, but is unmanageable for larger sets, as the number of icons grows to the dozens, or hundreds.
+A commonly used approach is to include ellipses to indicate a range of hidden page numbers, which should work suitably for this project.

+As an amusing side-note, one project set up to test the tool with a large number of external URLs (currently over 3000) will result in the page navigation taking up more display area than the results table!

 ## Notes